 Apply Conditioning Oil

 Depending on the composition of your dress shoes, conditioning oil should be readily available to stop any squeaks caused by lost oils.
-Dress shoes made from leather will gradually lose their natural oils which can cause the leather to dry out and squeak.
-Be sure to apply a tested, trusted commercial conditioner as homemade products can go horribly wrong and leather can often become damaged beyond repair if the wrong treatment is used.
+Dress shoes made from leather will gradually lose their natural oils, which can cause the leather to dry out and squeak.
+Be sure to apply a tested, trusted commercial conditioner as homemade products can go wrong and leather can often become damaged beyond repair if the wrong treatment is used.

 Never Put Leather Shoes Near an Artificial Heat Source

-As soon as your leather shoes or leather soles begin to dry out in front of a heater or another artificial heat source they become brittle, losing the impression which they formed from your feet and beginning to crack.
+As soon as your leather shoes or leather soles begin to dry out in front of a heater or another artificial heat source, they become brittle, losing the impression which they formed from your feet and beginning to crack.
 Along with this horrible tarnished appearance, an annoying squeak often develops.
-Just as we mentioned before, you can apply a commercial conditioning product to get rid of squeaks caused by dryness and a depletion of natural oils.
+Just as we mentioned before, you can apply a commercial conditioning product to get rid of squeaks caused by dryness and depletion of natural oils.

 Could Trapped Water Be Causing the Squeak?

 At times water can become trapped between the layers of leather of your sole or the joins and seams of your shoes.
 The will result in a terrible squeaking sound which you can only get rid of by giving your shoes ample time to dry.
 If you do resort to drying them in front of a heater, which may be necessary to get rid of the trapped moisture completely, then apply a conditioning product to protect the appearance and longevity of your dress shoes.